 It is important to remember that a number of interdependent factors are associated with the development of alcoholism.
 Alcoholism is a disease much like any other sickness or illness that grasps onto and infects an individual; it is not simply a choice.
 Several factors influence the development of the disease including a person’s genetic makeup, psychological well-being, social health, and environmental surroundings.
 All of these factors work together to influence the impact of alcohol and the body and to alter an individual’s behavior.
 Typically, alcoholism develops gradually as a result of several underlying factors coming together; however, some individuals experience an abnormal response to alcohol from their very first drink.

-Do You Have a Drinking Problem?
-Questions to Ask Yourself
+Do You Have a Drinking Problem or are Addicted to Alcohol?

 - Do my drinking habits make me feel guilty or ashamed?